zwollerob/pimatic-smartmeter/README.md

 }
 ```

-Then run the following command from the pimatic-app directory
+Then run the following command from the pimatic-app directory:

 ```
-sudo npm install pimatic-smartmeter from the pimatic-app directory.
+sudo npm install pimatic-smartmeter
 ```